aubm/aubm-website/content/posts/the-case-of-a-git-linear-history.md

 * cbf6c73 init alphabet.txt with letters a to e
 ```

-Keeping a semi-linear history has the same advantages than keeping a linear history.
+Regarding readability, bisectability and revertability, a semi-linear history has the same advantages than a linear history.

 ### Rebasing is hard, time consuming, reserved for the elite